 The unit should be up and running by 2020, Hirsch said.
 It will include two reactors and exchangers that will be located near the center of the refinery.

 "It's substantial," Hirsch said.
 "It will take all different trades to build: electricians, ironworkers, and pipefitters.
 It'll be different trades as it goes along."

-Hirsch updated a crowd of hundreds of business people on the project at a Lakeshore Chamber of Commerce lunceon at Dynasty Banquets in Hammond Wednesday.
+Hirsch updated a crowd of hundreds of business people on the project at a Lakeshore Chamber of Commerce luncheon at Dynasty Banquets in Hammond Wednesday.
 Mark Finley, general manager of Global Energy Markets and U.S. Economics at BP, gave BP's annual Energy Outlook, a compilation of data about the global energy market that dates back 67 years and precedes even the U.S. Department of Energy.